Portugal for Digital Nomads: The Definitive Guide 2023

-In addition, Portuguese food is worth dying for!
-And the cherry on the cake, it is affordable.
+In addition, Portuguese food is worth dying for and the cherry on the cake, is affordable.
 Whether you are dining out or getting it delivered, you can munch on your favorite delicacies at cheap rates.
 Moreover, the seafood and the street food are mouthwatering!

 Not just the Portuguese food, but considering the number of digital nomads in the country from all across the globe, there are chains of restaurants offering continental food.

-For instance, if you plan a dinner for two people at an Italian restaurant that includes appetizers, main course, wine, and dessert, it will cost you around €41.
+If you plan a dinner for two people at an Italian restaurant that includes appetizers, a main course, wine, and dessert, it will cost you around €41.

 - Choose hotels that offer laundry services to the guests.
 However, it can be ridiculously expensive.